 We also know that genetics play a role: genes contribute to 50-80% of the risk for developing an ED.
 While there is no “eating disorder gene,” our genes do contribute to our personality traits, and there are some traits that seem to increase a person’s risk for developing an ED.
 These traits include being: anxious, risk-avoidant, sensitive, perfectionistic, compliant/people-pleasing, obsessive, and achievement-oriented.

 A person with these traits who is in emotional pain and doesn’t have effective coping strategies looks for an answer to their pain and easily finds it.
-It is the “answer” that blares from most magazines, TV shows, people in our lives, and influencers: being thin will improve our lives!
+It is the “answer” that blares from most magazines, TV shows, people in our lives, and influencers: Being thin will improve your life!
 Being thin will make you more likeable!

-They decide that losing weight as the answer.
+Losing weight is clearly the answer.
 Because these folks are inherently obsessive and achievement-oriented, they tend to take whatever they do to the next level – from diet to anorexia, from overeating to bingeing, from focus to obsession.
 Their new focus on food and weight is more likely to get out of hand and become a disorder without them intending it or even noticing that it has gone that far.

 Here is an example of one generic path to an ED: It begins with a person who is anxious, perfectionistic, a people-pleaser, and dissatisfied with her appearance.
 She begins college or a new job and worries about being judged by everyone.
 She stays awake night after night worrying whether she can do well in her classes or work tasks.
 She badly wants to be accepted, so she starts to diet.
 She creates a strict meal plan for herself and feels good when she follows it.
 She begins to lose weight.